 Slat walls are a fairly popular option for displaying your crafts.
-They can create a great look, and offer a good amount of flexibility in terms of how you set up your display.
+They can create a great look, and they offer a good amount of flexibility in terms of how you set up your display.

 Here's a great leather goods booth made entirely from slat walls.
 This display is sturdy, professional and highlights the products for sale.